valensupport/valensupport.github.io/pages/batch_request.md

 To access a future dated release via a web service:

-curl -X POST -u “[username]”:”[password]” -H “content-type: multipart/form-data” –form “batch-file=@[filename]” –url “https://insureright.valen.com/api/2/batch/insureright/scoring?solutionVersion=1.0.7"
+'curl -X POST -u “[username]”:”[password]”' '-H “content-type: multipart/form-data” –form “batch-file=@[filename]”' '--url “https://insureright.valen.com/api/2/batch/insureright/scoring?solutionVersion=1.0.7"'

 To access the current active release available to all users:

-curl -X POST -u “[username]”:”[password]” -H “content-type: multipart/form-data” –form “batch-file=@[filename]” –url “https://insureright.valen.com/api/2/batch/insureright/scoring”
+'curl -X POST -u “[username]”:”[password]”' '-H “content-type: multipart/form-data” –form “batch-file=@[filename]”' '-–url “https://insureright.valen.com/api/2/batch/insureright/scoring”'

 All of the URL's referenced in this document can take the optional parameter of solutionVersion.
 If you are testing a future dated release, it is a best practive to authenticate with a test user so any scores created are not considered production scores.